retypeapp/retype/guides/cli.md

 ### RETYPE_SECRET

-See how to configure a [`RETYPE_SECRET`](../configuration/envvars.md/#retype_secret) Environment variable for an option to set your project license key during runtime.
+See how to configure a [`RETYPE_SECRET`](../configuration/envvars.md/#retype_secret) Environment variable for an option to set your project key during runtime.

 ### Options

 ```
 Description:
-  Manage Retype secret license keys
+  Manage Retype secret keys

 Usage:
   retype wallet [options]

 Options:
-  --add <secret>     Add a secret license key to the wallet
+  --add <secret>     Add a secret key to the wallet
-  --remove <secret>  Remove a secret license key from the wallet
+  --remove <secret>  Remove a secret key from the wallet
-  --list             List the stored secret license keys
+  --list             List the stored secret keys
   --clear            Clear the wallet
   -?, -h, --help     Show help and usage information
 ```